Skip to content

 }

-This is called sometimes called “field name punning”.
+This is sometimes called “field name punning”.

 Destroying Structs via Pattern Matching